VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 4.1 System Architecture

-The PlateMate system follows a **three-tier architecture** with clear separation of concerns, ensuring scalability, maintainability, and security.
+The CookToDoor system follows a **three-tier architecture** with clear separation of concerns, ensuring scalability, maintainability, and security.
 The architecture consists of Presentation Layer, Application Layer, and Data Layer.

 #### 4.1.1 Overall System Architecture